7 Module 6: Art in East Asia

 image

 Decorative cloisonné beads, China.
-(Photo by Beantowny, under Public Domain)
+(Photo by Beantowny, believed to be under public domain in the U.S.)

 A jade belt slide featuring a falcon attacking a swan.
-(Photo from the Metropolitan Museum of Art, under Public Domain)
+(Photo from the Metropolitan Museum of Art, believed to be under public domain in the U.S.)

 image

-Chinese Imperial Queen’s headdress of the Ming Dynasty, decorated with cloisonnĂ© leaves and birds, gold dragons, pearls, and polished semi-precious stones, Ming Tombs Museum Complex, China.
+Chinese Imperial Queen’s headdress of the Ming Dynasty, decorated with cloisonné leaves and birds, gold dragons, pearls, and polished semi-precious stones, Ming Tombs Museum Complex, China.
 Though hardly an example of “people’s art,” many of the techniques used in constructing this item were utilized in producing more popular items for those who could afford them.
-(Photo by Leonard G, licensed under CC-SA 1.0)
+(Photo by Leonard G, licensed under CC SA 1.0)

 Very often personal items like hairpins and other jewelry or personal hygiene items (earwax-scoops, fingernail maintenance tools, etc.) were usually decorated.
 Such items were made of silver or gold (for the upper-classes) and decorated with precious stone inlays.
 Small silk purses, vest pendants (called norigae in Korean), tiny “chastity-protecting knives” (in Korea) and other items of women’s clothing were often decorated with embroidery, knots, and tassels fashioned in auspicious colors patterns.

 Folding fan, 18th century Joseon dynasty.
-(Photo from the Cleveland Museum of Art, licensed under CC0)
+(Photo from the Cleveland Museum of Art, licensed under CC0 1.0)

 Stationary box, early 17th century Japan.
 Coated with lacquer and featuring sprinkled gold decoration and gold and silver foil.
-(Photo from the Metropolitan Museum of Art, under Public Domain)
+(Photo from the Metropolitan Museum of Art, believed to be under public domain in the U.S.)

 Yuan dynasty (13th century) China lacquer and wood tea cup and stand.
-(Photo courtesy of the Trustees of the British Museum, licensed under CC BY 4.0)
+(Photo courtesy of the Trustees of the British Museum, licensed under CC BY-NC-SA 4.0)

 Tray for sewing tools, Korea, 18th century (Joseon dynasty).
 Mother-of-pearl inlays in layers of lacquer over a leather core.
 Notice the turtles, cranes, ad flowers.
-(Photo from the Cleveland Museum of Art, Norman O. Stone and Ella A. Stone Memorial Fund, licensed under CC0)
+(Photo from the Cleveland Museum of Art, Norman O. Stone and Ella A. Stone Memorial Fund, licensed under CC0 1.0)

 In the wood-rich areas of Korea and Japan, wood carving is still a popular folk art.
 Items include images of village protector gods in Korea as well as bowls, trays, buckets, chests, mirror-boxes, clogs, window frames (for supporting paper covered windows), and masks used in traditional drama.
 In parts of southwest China, some local artisans still make traditional musical instruments of wood, bamboo, and leather.